zaiisao/Documentation/en/Audio Broadcast/product_live_audio.md

 ---
-title: Agora Interactive Broadcast Overview
+title: Agora Audio Broadcasting Overview
 description:
 platform: All_Platforms
-updatedAt: Mon Feb 25 2019 06:59:24 GMT+0000 (UTC)
+updatedAt: Thu Feb 28 2019 03:42:58 GMT+0000 (UTC)
 ---
-# Agora Interactive Broadcast Overview
+# Agora Audio Broadcasting Overview
 The Agora Native SDK for Interactive Broadcast enables one-to-many and many-to-many audio or video live streaming.
 Different from the traditional CDN live broadcast, which only allows one-way communication from the hosts to the audience, the Agora SDK for Interactive Broadcast empowers the audience to interact with the hosts through [hosting-in](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#hosting-in), like a viewer jumping onto the stage in the middle of a play to perform.
 The Agora Native SDK for Interactive Broadcast is applicable to scenarios that encourage active engagement, such as game-playing, online classes for students in small groups, and Q&A sessions during E-commerce live streaming.
 You can also use this SDK for one-to-one video calls that require high image quality.

 ## Functions and Scenarios